cheongwee97/stereo_camera/README.md

 ## Stage 1 (Taking required images):
-- To take images for calibration, comment lines, 19,20,21,30,31,32 and uncomment lines 18 and 29 in capture.py, run code, </br> and hit enter to take an image.
+- To take images for calibration, comment lines, 19,20,21,30,31,32 and uncomment lines 18 and 29 in capture.py, </br> run code and hit enter to take an image.
 - To take stereo images, undo the step above and likewise hit enter to take an image.
 Fill in the filename for the left and right images.
 - Press q to exit.